-3. Defence permits remote access to some of its ICT networks via accredited remote access solutions.
-This gives authorised users the flexibility to perform Defence duties while offsite.
-Approvals for remote access are conducted when the account/access is requested and remain in effect until the account/access is no longer required or the user changes positions.
+3. Defence permits remote access to some of its Defence ICT systems, networks, infrastructure and applications via accredited remote access solutions.
+In some circumstances it may also supply users with a standalone device such as a laptop to conduct off-site work.
+Remote access permits authorised users to conduct off-site work on a variety of devices.
+Approvals for remote access are conducted when the account/device is requested and remain in effect until the account/device is surrendered or the user changes positions.